Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Introduction

-In the present article, we first define the considered defeatured problem and its numerical approximation in Section~\ref{sec:pbstatement}.
+In the present article, we first define the considered defeatured problem and its numerical approximation with a FE method of choice, in Section~\ref{sec:pbstatement}.
 Then in Section~\ref{sec:adaptive}, we design a combined mesh and geometric adaptive strategy in the context of analysis-aware defeaturing.
-Subsequently, in Section~\ref{sec:iga}, we review the basic concepts of IGA with THB-splines.
-In the IGA framework, we prove in Section~\ref{sec:combinedest} the reliability of the \textit{a posteriori} estimator of the discrete defeaturing error that drives the proposed adaptive strategy, under some reasonable assumptions.
-We then discuss in Section~\ref{sec:gen} the extension of IGA to trimmed and multipatch geometries as this allows to describe complex geometrical models, and we use these spline technologies to explain in details the proposed adaptive strategy when IGA is used.
+Subsequently, in Section~\ref{sec:iga}, we review the basic concepts of IGA with THB-splines, as a natural discretization method to deal with geometric defeaturing.
+We then prove in Section~\ref{sec:combinedest} the reliability of the \textit{a posteriori} estimator of the discrete defeaturing error that drives the proposed adaptive strategy, under some reasonable assumptions.
+All the details are given in the case in which the chosen numerical method is IGA, followed by a discussion on the straight-forward adaptation of the proof to the standard $C^0$-FE method.
+We then present in Section~\ref{sec:gen} the extension of IGA to trimmed and multipatch geometries as this allows to describe complex geometrical models, and we use these spline technologies to explain in details the proposed adaptive strategy when IGA is used.
 This strategy is illustrated in Section~\ref{sec:numexp} by various numerical experiments that simultaneously validate and extend the presented theory.
 To finish, conclusions are drawn in Section~\ref{sec:ccl}, and some technical lemmas used throughout the paper are given in Appendix~\ref{sec:appendix}. \\